hklee93/CSE422_Lab1_Preemption_Monitoring_Framework/README.md

 - unsigned long long *wait_time* - time it waits before running again
 - unsigned long long *schedin_time* - time it gets scheduled in
 - unsigned long long *schedout_time* - time it gets scheduled out
-- unsigned int *on_which_core* - which cpu is it running on
+- unsigned int *on_which_core* - which CPU is it running on
 - char* *name* - name of the task that preempts the process

 When we open the schedule monitor, we register the tracker as the head of the list of the entries.
-Then as the process gets preempted, in the *monitor_sched_out* function, we create a new entry for the process, save the current time in *schedout_time*, record the name of the task that preempted the process, and instantiate the *on_core_time* and *wait_time* as following:
+Then as the process gets preempted, in the *monitor_sched_out* function, we create a new entry for the process, save the current time in *schedout_time*, record the name of the task that preempted the process, and instantiate the *on_core_time* and *wait_time* as follows:

 - *on_core_time* = current time - previous preempted entry's scheduled in time
 - *wait_time* = previous preempted entry's scheduled in time - previous preempted entry's scheduled out time